 The Mann-Whitney test was developed for data that are measured on a continuous scale.
 Thus you expect every value you measure to be unique.
 But occasionally two or more values are the same.
 When the Mann-Whitney calculations convert the values to ranks, these values tie for the same rank, so they both are assigned the average of the two (or more) ranks for which they tie.

 Prism uses a standard method to correct for ties when it computes U (or the sum of ranks; the two are equivalent).

-There are two reasons why Prism 6 can report different results than prior versions:
+There are two reasons why Prism 6 and later can report different results than prior versions:

 1. DJ Sheskin, Handbook of parametric and nonparametric statistical procedures, 4th edition, 2007, ISBN=1584888148.

 2. Ying Kuen Cheung and Jerome H. Klotz, The Mann-Whitney Wilcoxon distribution using linked lists, Statistical Sinica 7:805-813, 1997.